cantools/cantools/README.rst

 Known limitations:

-- Multiplexed signals are ignored.
+- Signal multiplexing is not yet supported.

 - No signal scaling.